Icon, rotating arrows, set against a green circle

 Circular Economy

 Circular economy approaches can help countries accelerate their transition to more inclusive, resilient, and lower-carbon economies.
-At the same time, they can support the regeneration of natural systems, respond to the climate and biodiversity crises, and create new green jobs.

 Latest Updates